Sunday, May 28, 2017

 The CryptO'pinion?

 Guardian Angel sure has good qualities; a bucket load of humour matched by responsive controls, superb sprites, and sound effects.
 Sadly, it's typically Dinamic with incredibly tough gameplay and having only one decent attack move is insane!
-However, I have enjoyed it with a trainer enabled - but that's a bad thing, right?
+However, I have enjoyed it with a trainer enabled, but that's a bad thing, right?

-Stonish has Medway Boys #85 Floppy Disk.
+Atari Legend has Medway Boys #85 Floppy Disk

 Sunday, May 21, 2017